-Different accounts of a man from the prior hour should be checked by guardians.
-It helps to reduce the chances of misrepresentation to some extent.
-There are very few documents that should be reviewed, and if that is the case, a photocopy of the documentation should be kept.
+Guardians can review different accounts of a man from the previous hour.
+It helps to mitigate the risk of misrepresentation to a degree.
+Only a small number of documents should be checked, and in such cases, a photocopy of the documentation should be held.

 Incorporated Nodal Agency

-The Ministry of Women and Child Development, the Ministry of External Affairs, and the Ministry of Law and Justice have met to discuss the growing issue of NRI relationships, which involves inter-service issues.
-Currently, an Integrated Nodal Agency (INA) has been established to investigate all issues related to NRI Marital Debates on a consistent basis in order to protect such women.
-As a result of these decisions, major changes will be made, including the possibility of repudiation/appropriation of identity.
+The Ministries of Women and Child Development, External Affairs, and Law and Justice met to discuss the growing problem of NRI relationships, which includes inter-service issues.
+In order to protect such women, an Integrated Nodal Agency (INA) has been created to investigate all issues related to NRI Marital Debates on a regular basis.
+Significant adjustments will occur as a result of these actions, including the likelihood of identity repudiation/appropriation.

-All NRI conjugal debate cases are to be submitted to the National Commission for Women (NCW) for review by all services.
-Following the NCW inquiry, INA will be given question cases to consider before issuing Look-Out Circulars (LoC).
+All cases involving NRI conjugal debate must be forwarded to the National Commission for Women (NCW) for review by all providers.

 Enrollment of Marriages by Non-Resident Indians